gkcube/gkcube/README.md

-GKCube - The Quiz App.
+GKCube - The Study App.